meshcloud/meshcloud-docs/docs/meshstack.openshift.index.md

 ### IdP Configuration

-The same external IdP as configured for meshStack must be used for OpenShift (see [Identity Federation](meshstack.identity-federation.md#externally-provisioned-identities)). meshStack will identify and assign users in OpenShift via their euid (external user id) as described in [Identity Federation](meshstack.identity-federation.md#externally-provisioned-identities).
+meshStack will identify and assign users in OpenShift via their euid (external user id) as described in [Identity Federation](meshstack.identity-federation.md#externally-provisioned-identities).
+In practice, we recommend using the same external IdP as configured for meshStack and configuring OpenShift to use the same attribute as `username`.

 ### meshStack Service Accounts